stevef1uk/emotion-server-demo/README.md

 * For an Intel machine (AMD64):
     `IMAGE_TAG=amd64 docker-compose up --build -d`

+NOTE: If you have podman just use podman-compose

 ***Note:*** *The initial build may take a few minutes as it downloads base images and dependencies.*

 3.  **Access the services:**